 - academic, professional and technical qualifications.
 Developing credible frameworks for recognising qualifications is a key to increasing regional labour mobility.

-The Parties to PACER Plus have agreed to capacity building on technical regulations, standards and conformity assessment procedures.
+The members of PACER Plus have agreed to capacity building on technical regulations, standards and conformity assessment procedures.
 This is on at least an equivalent scale to Australia's other FTAs, including the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).

-Under the PACER Plus Development and Economic Cooperation Work Programme, Parties have agreed to:
+Under the PACER Plus Development and Economic Cooperation Work Programme, members have agreed to:

 - support joint efforts in the fields of technical regulations, standards and conformity assessment procedures

-- assist in promoting mutual understanding of each Party's technical regulations, standards and conformity assessment procedures, and
+- assist in promoting mutual understanding of one another’s technical regulations, standards and conformity assessment procedures, and

 - strengthen information exchange and cooperation among the participants.